AxisCommunications/acap-runtime/README.md

 <!-- markdownlint-enable MD024 -->

 To change the configuration of the ACAP runtime service, use the settings in the application drop down menu in the device GUI.
-Note that the application need to be restarted for any changes to take effect.
+Note that the application needs to be restarted for any changes to take effect.

 The available settings are: